Sparrow

 patient and supporter

-A resident of Charlotte for the last 40 years, Ann has deep roots in her local community, particularly with Sparrow Eaton.
-In 2012, her long-time Sparrow dermatologist looked at a spot on her back and was alarmed.
+A resident of Charlotte for the last 40 years, Ann has deep roots in her local community, particularly with University of Michigan Health-Sparrow Eaton.
+In 2012, her long-time UM Health-Sparrow dermatologist looked at a spot on her back and was alarmed.
 Two days later, she got a phone call.
-“When they told me to bring a friend for a follow-up meeting, I knew it would be bad news,” Ann says.
+“When they told me to bring a friend for a follow-up meeting, I knew it would be bad news,” Ann said.
 The spot turned out to be melanoma that had started spreading, meaning she needed to have surgery to have it removed as soon as possible.

 Farm tractor pulling a trailer

 After surgery, Ann’s doctors watched the melanoma for four years.
-“Over time, I got to know all of my Sparrow caregivers on a personal level,” she says.
+“Over time, I got to know all of my UM Health-Sparrow team members on a personal level,” she said.
 In October 2016, Ann felt a lymph node that seemed to have changed.
 “I could tell something was different, but nobody could find anything wrong.
-My doctor sent me to University of Michigan Health in Ann Arbor for further investigation,” Ann recalls.
+My doctor sent me to University of Michigan Health in Ann Arbor for further investigation,” Ann recalled.
 There, doctors identified cancerous nodules in her right lung.
 It was melanoma that had metastasized.
-“I’ll never forget what the doctor told me at that moment,” Ann recalls.
+“I’ll never forget what the doctor told me at that moment,” Ann recalled.
 “He said, ‘If this were five years ago, this would’ve been a death sentence.’”
-Luckily, U-M Health had the new technology and skills needed to do a biopsy in Ann’s lung and begin addressing the problem, immediately.
+Luckily, UM Health had the new technology and skills needed to do a biopsy in Ann’s lung and begin addressing the problem, immediately.

 Aerial view of a farm house and out buildings

 Ann was able to start a trial drug for immunotherapy.
 She traveled 144 miles round trip each week to receive this treatment in Ann Arbor, with added dates for bloodwork.
-“I’d drive to Ann Arbor, get my immunotherapy, spend the night, and get bloodwork the next day.
-It was a tiring process,” Ann says.
+“I’d drive to Ann Arbor, get my immunotherapy, spend the night and get bloodwork the next day.
+It was a tiring process,” Ann said.

 Thankfully, the treatment paid off — less than a year later, there were no identifiable nodules in Ann’s lung.
-“With the right care across both Sparrow and U-M Health, this situation went from a death sentence to the best Christmas present ever,” Ann says.
+“With the right care across both Sparrow and UM Health, this situation went from a death sentence to the best Christmas present ever,” Ann said.
 As of 2023, Ann is celebrating seven years cancer-free.

-Considering her experiences as a Charlotte resident and cancer survivor, Sparrow Eaton’s new infusion center is especially personal to Ann.
-“As one of the people who made the drive to U-M Health weekly for treatment, I know just how critical this new center is,” Ann explains.
-“Even more important than cutting down travel time, though, is the power of being able to receive healthcare locally.
+Considering her experiences as a Charlotte resident and cancer survivor, UM Health-Sparrow Eaton’s new infusion center is especially personal to Ann.
+“As one of the people who made the drive to UM Health weekly for treatment, I know just how critical this new center is,” Ann explains.
+“Even more important than cutting down travel time, though, is the power of being able to receive health care locally.
 This new infusion center will reduce stress in already stressful situations, for both patients and their family members.
-Being able to have conversations with caregivers who live right in your own community will be so relieving for everyone who has to go through this.”
+Being able to have conversations with team members who live right in your own community will be so relieving for everyone who has to go through this.”

-Ann has also seen the strength of Sparrow and U-M Health working together firsthand.
-“When you look at other locations that don’t have as much access to healthcare, I feel immense gratitude for what Sparrow and U-M Health are doing with this partnership,” she says.
-“Sparrow is exceptional — but consider how much more of an impact they will have with even greater collaboration with U-M Health.
+Ann has also seen the strength of Sparrow and UM Health working together firsthand.
+“When you look at other locations that don’t have as much access to health care, I feel immense gratitude for what Sparrow and UM Health are doing with this partnership,” she said.
+“Sparrow is exceptional — but consider how much more of an impact they will have with even greater collaboration with UM Health.
 Over the years, I’ve relied on care from both of them.
 Together, they’ll be able to help so many more people who need it.”

-Today, Ann reflects on Sparrow being there for many monumental moments throughout her life, beyond the cancer care.
-“All four of my grandsons were born at Sparrow.
-I had two back surgeries at Sparrow.
-Both of my parents passed away peacefully with care from Sparrow.
-Whatever it was, Sparrow truly always was there.”
+Today, Ann reflects on UM Health-Sparrow being there for many monumental moments throughout her life, beyond the cancer care.
+“All four of my grandsons were born at UM Health-Sparrow.
+I had two back surgeries at UM Health-Sparrow.
+Both of my parents passed away peacefully with care from UM Health-Sparrow.
+Whatever it was, UM Health-Sparrow truly always was there.”

 John’s Story